Rajasthan — History, Culture, Geography and the Pink City

 Alwar

-Located on the Aravalli hills; known for antiquity and royal history.
+Located on the Aravalli hills, it is known for antiquity and royal history.
 Built by Hasan Khan Mewati in the 15th century.

 11. Bundi Fort (Taragarh Fort)